lpodo/portfolio2/README.md

   NVDA,10,500.00,,
   MU,5,80.00,95.00,true
   ```
+- **Watchlist portfolio** (WATCHLIST radio button at creation): designed for tracking indices, commodities, currencies and any instruments without a held position (e.g. `^KS11`, `BZ=F`, `EURUSD=X`).
+Essentially a regular portfolio with qty/entry forced to 0 and some UI restrictions suited to its purpose:
+  - Add form hides qty/entry fields
+  - View shows CLOSE / PRICE / Δ% / market state icon / NAME — sortable by TICKER and Δ%
+  - ⋮ menu shows MARKET and CHART only (P&L, WEIGHT, ANALYTICS hidden)
+  - CHART mode: positions-only (no portfolio value line); ticker selection works the same as regular portfolios
+  - Appears at the top of the active portfolio list, separated by a divider
+  - Excluded from Summary, Summary Market, Summary Chart and Analytics
 - **Position counts** in the portfolio switcher show unique active tickers only (excluding sold and qty=0).
 The Σ SUMMARY count shows globally unique tickers across all non-watchlist portfolios — a ticker held in multiple portfolios is counted once.
 - **Move position** (⇨ button): moves any position to another active portfolio, preserving all fields including sold status.
 Available in both active and archive portfolios.
 Archive portfolios show an additional **⊟ button** for sold positions that moves them directly to a chosen archive portfolio.